| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 A numeric vector with daily river flows in cubic metres per second.

-Returns the values of a column of a DTSg
+Returns the values of a column of a DTSg object.

-) acts as a shortcut for getCol
+The extract operator ([) acts as a shortcut for getCol.

-## S3 method for class 'DTSg' getCol(x, col = self$cols(class = "numeric")[1L], ...) ## S3 method for class 'DTSg' x[...]
+## S3 method for class 'DTSg' getCol(x, col = self$cols(class = "numeric")[1L], ...) ## S3 method for class 'DTSg' x[...]## S3 method for class 'DTSg' getCol(x, col = self$cols(class = "numeric")[1L], ...) ## S3 method for class 'DTSg' x[...]

 x |